sven-walsted/helloPayaraDocker/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior as GIVEN-WHEN-THEN (GWT):
+ - GIVEN:
-1. Go to '...'
+     -  Go to '...'
-2. Click on '....'
+     - Click on '....'
+ - WHEN
-3. Scroll down to '....'
+    - Scroll down to '....'
+ - THEN
-4. See error
+    - See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+Use GWT format.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.